 Studies show that 90% of Music graduates are at work within the year.
 As a master of Music, you can work in an orchestra or an ensemble as a conductor or composer.
 You can also develop an independent practice.

 A job in education is also within the possibilities.
 As a music educator, you can also take different paths.
 You can teach, strengthen the educational service of, for example, an ensemble or work with vulnerable groups such as underprivileged young people in community centres.

 LUCA-Campus Lemmens organises a two-year-long course of study.
 During this programme, you can prepare your entrance to the professional music world: learn repertoire useful for competitions or auditions, give two recitals during regular concert seasons, and deepen your understanding of musical interpretation through artistic research.

 - Contemporary Music

 Are you curious about our approach to Music & Drama education?
-During our try out week, you will get all the information you need, visit the campus participate in classes and one of our classes, ...
+During our Trial Days, you will get all the information you need, visit the campus participate in classes, ...

 Still not convinced visit us during the open campus day.
 During this on-campus micro festival you can experience first hand how good our students really are.

 Written and arranged by Peter Hertmans

 Your personality and your ambitions are the starting point in our music training.
 Your teachers are not teachers who impose working methods, but coaches who help you devise your own solutions and tell your own story.
 For them, there is no better challenge than to support and inspire you.
 These tutors are prominent jazz musicians who are not only active on the jazz scene but also composing, arranging, producing… As a master student, you will take the lead but they will support you.

 |Art in Context